-A landslide is described in the Commonwealth of Pennsylvania 2018 State Hazard Mitigation Plan79 as the downward and outward movement of slope-forming soil, rock, and vegetation reacting to the force of gravity.
-There are several different types of landslides80, including:
+A landslide is described in the Commonwealth of Pennsylvania 2018 State Hazard Mitigation Plan as the downward and outward movement of slope-forming soil, rock, and vegetation reacting to the force of gravity.
+There are several different types of landslides, including:

 - Rock Fall Abrupt, downward movements of rock or earth, or both, that detach from steep slopes or cliffs.
 The falling material usually strikes the lower slope at angles less than the angle of fall, causing bouncing.
 The falling mass may break on impact, may begin rolling on steeper slopes, and may continue until the terrain flattens. - Rock Topple The forward rotation out of a slope of a mass of soil or rock around a point or axis below the center of gravity of the displaced mass.
 Toppling is sometimes driven by gravity exerted by the weight of material upslope from the displaced mass.
-Sometimes toppling is due to water or ice in cracks in the mass.
-Topples can consist of rock, debris (coarse material), or earth materials (fine-grained material).
-Topples can be complex and composite.

-80 Highland, L. M., and Bobrowsky, 2008
+&lt;sup>80 Highland, L. M., and Bobrowsky, 2008